 - Proof of satisfactory completion of high school algebra, biology and chemistry with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required.

-- Complete the ATI TEAS test with an Adjusted Individual Score of or greater: Reading: 73.80%, MATH: 70%, Science: 52.10%, English: 63.30%.
-Applicants are permitted to take this test three times in a calendar year; no sooner than six weeks between attempts.
+Complete the Test of Essential Academic Skills (TEAS) of Assessment Technologies Institute (ATI) with an Adjusted Individual Score of the following: Reading: 74.5%, MATH: 68.8%, Science: 55.3%, English: 66.7%.
+Applicants are permitted to take this test three times in a calendar year; no sooner than four weeks between attempts.
 Test scores are valid for a period of two years.

-Qualified students who are not accepted in the selection process may be assigned to a prioritized waiting list based on the above criteria.
+Qualified students who are not accepted in the selection process may be assigned to a prioritized waiting list-based on the above criteria.
 They may be subsequently admitted if an opening becomes available prior to the beginning of the fall semester.
-The waiting list will be discarded once classes begin.
+The waiting list will be discarded six weeks prior to classes beginning.
 Students still desiring admission must reapply for the following year.

-- Submit a report of a current (within 1 year prior to beginning first Nursing course) physical examination, including all required health screening and immunizations (as indicated on the physical examination form).
+- Submit a report of a current (within 1 year prior to beginning first Nursing course) physical examination, including required health screening and all immunizations/titers (as indicated on the physical examination form).

 - Possess and maintain personal health insurance.
 When enrolled in the nursing program, students must notify the Director of any changes with healthcare coverage.

 - Possess and maintain professional liability insurance.
-This professional liability insurance coverage is purchased through MCC's Bursar's office.
+This professional liability insurance coverage is an annual fee through MCC.

 - Acquire and maintain certification in BLS for Healthcare Providers.

-- Complete a criminal background check (cost to be incurred by student).
+- Complete a criminal background check (through college’s approved vendor) with satisfactory results (cost to be incurred by student).
 MCC’s background check is due within 21 days after attending the mandatory nursing program orientation.
 Students will repeat the NH State Police criminal background check prior to their senior year.

 - Complete drug testing through college’s approved vendor.
 Students may also be required to provide an additional criminal background check and drug testing throughout the course of the program based on clinical facility requirements.